St Patrick's Purgatory: Literature

 Tractatus de Purgatorio Sancti Patricii is a twelfth-century account in Latin of a pilgrimage to St Patrick's Purgatory.
 Marie de France translated it into French and expanded it into the Legend of the Purgatory of St. Patrick.
 A verse drama about the shrine was composed by Spanish national poet Pedro Calderon de la Barca.
 A Victorian era English translation survives by Irish poet Denis Florence MacCarthy.

 Other medieval works include The Knight of Hungary, or George Grissophan, Provençal, mid-fourteenth century; the Vision of Louis of France (Visio Ludovici de Francia), French, 1358; the Vision of Ramón de Perellós, Catalan, 1397; The Vision of William Staunton, English, after 1409; and the Vision of Laurent Rathold de Pasztho, 1411.
 A fascinating account of a visit to Lough Derg by Catalan pilgrim Ramón de Perellós in 1397 is given in Haren and de Pontfarcy's book., along with several other pilgrims' accounts.
 A more detailed description of "the cave" of St Patrick's Purgatory was provided by the accomplished seventeenth-century Irish historian, Sir James Ware, in his work De Hibernia (1654, 2nd ed.
 1658) where the map originates.

 Station Island is a long poem written by Séamus Heaney about his experience of the pilgrimage: it is part of a collection of the same name (published 1984).
 Other well-known poets, such as Denis Devlin and Patrick Kavanagh wrote works on St. Patrick's Purgatory as well.
 "The Lough Derg Pilgrim" by the Irish writer William Carleton recounts his experience there, which led him to abandon thoughts of becoming a Roman Catholic priest; he converted to the Church of Ireland.
 Pete McCarthy's visit in 1998 is described in McCarthy's Bar.

 Froissart's Chronicles mentions it in Book Four, Froissart Revisits England.

 Rabelais's Gargantua bawdily refers to it as "Saint Patrick's hole".

 "The Pilgrim" by W. B. Yeats is centred on the pilgrimage to Station Island.

+In the fiction novel by Niamh Ní Mhaoileoin, Ordinary Saints gives a brief telling of Lough Derg through the main character’s father as he goes to the island for his three day pilgrimage.